Topics: Blog Weld Procedure

 4 KEY STEPS TO MATCH A METAL FILLER TO BASE METAL - WELDING

 Step 4.
-How to Identify the Right Welding Electrode
+How to Read the Welding Electrode Designation

-When selecting the appropriate Electrode the last step, and maybe most critical, is to know how to read the identification of the electrode’s designation.
-This identification value consists of an “E” which stands for the electrode, followed by four to five digits.
+The final step, and arguably the most critical, is knowing how to read the electrode designation.
+The identification value consists of an "E" (for electrode) followed by four to five digits.

 Welding Electrode Identification